apache/flink/docs/dev/windows.md

 [event time](./event_time.html) and especially [late elements](./event_time.html#late-elements) for a more thorough discussion of how Flink deals with event time.

-By default, late data is dropped from a window and is *not* considered when evaluating the window function.
-For cases that this is too strict, Flink allows you to specify a maximum *allowed lateness*.
-This specifies by how much time elements can be late while not being dropped.
-Elements that arrive within the allowed lateness are still put into windows and are considered when computing window results.
-Flink will also make sure that for time-based windows, any state held by the windowing operation is cleaned up once the watermark passes the end of a window plus the allowed lateness, as also stated in the section describing the [Window Lifecycle](#window-lifecycle).
+By default, late elements are dropped if their associated window was already evaluated.
+However, Flink allows to specify a maximum *allowed lateness* for window operators.
+Allowed lateness specifies by how much time elements can be late before they are dropped.
+Elements that arrive within the allowed lateness of a window are still added to the window and trigger an immediate evaluation of the window which might emit elements.

+In order to make this work, Flink keeps the state of windows until their allowed lateness expires.
+Once this happens, Flink removes the window and deletes its state, as also described in the [Window Lifecycle](#window-lifecycle) section.

 <span class="label label-info">Default</span> By default, the allowed lateness is set to
 `0`.
 That is, elements that arrive behind the watermark will be dropped.